EU AI Act: What is it and how will it affect recruitment?

 What TA and HR teams can do now:

-• Map out your use of AI: See where you already might be using AI and how you want to use the technology.
+- Map out your use of AI: Identify where you’re already using AI and how you plan to use it in the future.

-• Raise awareness: Educate your team about the regulation and its impact on recruitment.
+- Raise awareness: Educate your team on the regulations and their impact on recruitment.

-• Assess your role: Assessing your company’s role for each use case will be pivotal for understanding your obligations.
+- Assess your role: Determine your company’s role for each use case to understand your obligations.

-• Assess the risk-level: For each use of an AI-system, assessing the risk level in relation to the Act will also be pivotal for understanding your obligations.
+- Evaluate risk: For each use of an AI-system, assess its risk level according to the Act to clarify your responsibilities.

-• Plan for human oversight: Read up on the requirements for human oversight and how you will govern it.
+- Plan for oversight: Read up on the requirements for human oversight and establish a governance plan.

-• Plan for transparency: Discuss how you will fulfill the transparency requirements surrounding your AI usage.
+- Ensure transparency: Decide how you will meet the transparency requirements for your use of AI.

 Top tip!